Specific Information for Parents

 - Make college visits.

 - Select courses for the 12th grade.
 In February of your student's junior year, review your child's four-year high school plan and make sure that your child selects the most appropriate courses for his/her senior year.
-Encourage your student to think about taking an Advanced Placement (AP) or X course if they have not already done so.
+Encourage your student to think about taking an Advanced Placement (AP) course if they have not already done so.

 - Have your student update their activities list.